Bighiht/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script (`1-listit`) is a basic shell script that displays the contents list of the current directory when executed.
 To run the script, make it executable with the command:

+# Task 2: Change Working Directory to Home
+This script (`2-bring_me_home`) is a basic shell script that changes the working directory to the user's home directory when executed.
+To run the script, make it executable with the command: